It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 Indirect emissions: Emissions from a broader supply chain, including the production of purchased goods and business travel, often forming the majority of a company’s footprint.

-Scope 1 emissions: Direct emissions from sources owned or controlled by the company, such as vehicles or on-site fuel combustion.
+Scope 1 emissions: Direct emissions from sources the company owns or controls, such as company vehicles or on-site fuel combustion.

-Scope 2 emissions: Indirect emissions from the generation of purchased electricity, heating, or cooling consumed by the company.
+Scope 2 emissions: Indirect emissions from the electricity, heating, and cooling the company purchases and consumes.

 Scope 3 emissions: Other indirect emissions across the value chain, including the production of goods, business travel, and waste disposal.
-Scope 3 emissions often comprise the largest share (typically around 90%) but are also the most challenging to address.
+Scope 3 emissions often comprise the largest share (up to around 90%) but are also the most challenging to address.

 Individual carbon footprints arise from daily activities producing emissions.
 Although smaller in scale than corporate footprints, their cumulative impact across the global population is significant.